KalielWilliamson/rag-application/README.md

 This runbook provides steps to deploy the RAG application locally using Docker Compose.

+This RAG Application leverages Redis for pub/sub messaging between the view, model, and vector db services.
+This enables the services to potentially run on different machines and enables horizontal scaling.

 ### Downloading llama-2 quantized model
 You can retrieve the llama-2-7b-chat.Q2_K.gguf from [here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF).
 Next, create the `model/` folder in the root directory of the project.